User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 10

-After completing usability testing, developers receive data on:
+Following usability testing, developers have information on:

-• User completion percentage.
+• User completion rate.

-• The bounce rate for individual tasks.
+• The bounce rate for separate assignments.

-• User feedback on the degree of satisfaction.
+• User comments about degree of contentment.

 Testing Tip #4: Audience Test